‘What do I write on my resume if I’m not active in orgs, have no internship experience, and have a mediocre QPI/GPA?’

 - Skills cultivated: Strategy, Leadership, Discipline

-B: Make sure to include a few things on your description: any competitions won, any notable positions within your team, number of teammates if applicable, and skills cultivated by being a member of your team.
+Make sure to include a few things in your description: international or national competitions won, any notable positions within your team, number of teammates if applicable, and skills cultivated by being a member of your team.

-B: There’s a reason that team players are so highly valued!
+Team players are highly valued!
 They know how to accomplish things with other people (and not just for individual glory) and that will always be important in the office setting.

 Best Advertising Strategy Competition – 1st runner up

-B: This doesn’t have to pertain to only academic/business competitions.
+This doesn’t have to pertain to only academic or business competitions.
 If you’ve competed in anything that demonstrates that you are one of the best at what you do, write it down.

 For example, if you’ve represented the Philippines in Competitive Race Car Driving, write that down.
 It might not have to do with business but it takes discipline and grit to be so good that you’re able to compete and you’d be doing yourself a disservice by not including it in your resume.